ositaka/soul-healing-decapcms/data/page/home.md

       show: true
       name: The Healing Journey
     image: /images/722e5e28-2e1b-4d52-8bdf-a383138a9701.jpg
-    title: The Path
+    title: What it is?
     text: >-
+      **The Path**\

       Now, let your mind wander as we embark on a journey.
 Imagine yourself at a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
 With each step, you move deeper into the woods and the guiding light grows brilliant.
 And then - Golden Light appears ascending towards the sky.\

-      \

-      You continue along the path, and the guiding light grows more brilliant, leading you toward an extraordinary radiance.
-Eventually, you reach the source of this light, and there, in front of you, appear golden stairs ascending towards the sky.
-  - type: text_image
-    section_type: text_image
-    main_menu:
-      show: false
-      name: "Golden Stairs "
-    title: The Stairs
-    text: >-
-      Stepping into the golden stairs, imagine embarking on a journey towards a sanctuary of healing.
-This radiant sphere gleams with a comforting, golden light, as though it's made of pure healing energy.
-As you enter, you'll feel serenity wrap around you, and with each passing moment, your worries and burdens gently fade away, making you feel lighter and more at peace.

-      With a heart brimming with hope and anticipation, know that you are on a path leading to a place of profound healing and rejuvenation.
-    image: /images/roos_golden_stairs_going_up_to_heaven_with_a_big_golden_light_o_b8c45167-c2f3-4929-9a34-56cfa70a3c15.png
-  - type: text_image
-    section_type: text_image
-    main_menu:
-      show: false
-      name: "The Sanctuary "
-    title: "The Healing Place "
-    text: >-
+      **The Healing Space**\

       You reach the sanctuary of healing, a space of profound tranquility and renewal.
 Here, you can find solace and rejuvenation as a golden aura surrounds you, offering healing energy for your body, mind, and soul.

       Take a moment to reflect on areas in your life that need healing and revitalization.
 Visualize the golden light within the sanctuary soothing and mending these aspects.
 Feel a profound sense of gratitude and peace as you connect with the sanctuary's healing energy.

-      Remember that you can return to this golden healing sanctuary whenever you need to find solace, regain your strength, and experience profound healing.
+      Remember that you can return to this golden healing sanctuary whenever you need to find solace, regain your strength, and experience profound healing.\

-    image: /images/roos_no_prompt_8e9f8302-508a-4961-a50d-a98036618b3f.png
+      \

+      You continue along the path, and the guiding light grows more brilliant, leading you toward an extraordinary radiance.
+Eventually, you reach the source of this light, and there, in front of you, appear golden stairs ascending towards the sky.
   - type: text_image
     section_type: text_image
     main_menu: